 Get Your Student Loans Paid!

-NIDA participates in four of the Loan Repayment Programs:
+NIDA participates in five of the Loan Repayment Programs:

 - Clinical – patient-oriented research conducted with human subjects including epidemiological, outcomes, and health services research.